r-spatial/RQGIS/README.md

 #> [5] ""                               ""
 ```

 Consequently `qgis:polygoncentroids` only expects a parameter called `INPUT_LAYER`, i.e. the path to a polygon shapefile whose centroid coordinates we wish to extract, and a parameter called `OUTPUT_LAYER`, i.e. the path to the output shapefile.
 Since it would be tedious to specify manually each and every function argument, especially if a function has more than two or three arguments, we have written a convenience function named `get_args_man`.
-This function basically mimicks the behavior of the QGIS GUI, i.e. it retrieves all function arguments and respective default values for a given GIS function.
+This function basically mimics the behavior of the QGIS GUI, i.e. it retrieves all function arguments and respective default values for a given GIS function.
 It returns these values in the form of a list, i.e. exactly in the format as expected by `run_qgis` (see further below).
 If a function argument lets you choose between several options (drop-down menu in a GUI), setting `get_arg_man`'s `options`-argument to `TRUE` makes sure that the first option will be selected (QGIS GUI behavior).
 For example, `qgis:addfieldtoattributestable` has three options for the `FIELD_TYPE`-parameter, namely integer, float and string.
 Setting `options` to `TRUE` means that the field type of your new column will be of type integer.

 ``` r
 params <- get_args_man(alg = "qgis:polygoncentroids",